SFH-Foundation/sfhfoundation/docs/prescriptions/practice/transformative-worship.md

+---
 title: Transformative Worship in Islam

-description: A brief series of excerpts from the book "Transformative Worship in Islam: Experiencing Perfection" that detail some of the basics of worship and the kinds of personal and communal transformation it is intended to engender within an Islamic framework.
+description: A description of the basics of worship and the kinds of personal and communal transformation it is intended to engender within an Islamic framework.
+image: prescriptions/img/sfh_transformed.jpg
+---

 # Transformative Worship in Islam